Nelson, New Zealand: A Photo Diary From The South Island

 Ruby gave me tomatoes (and a courgette) from their garden

-I didn’t get to spend as much time as I’d like in Nelson.
-We were hoping to get to Rabbit Island but I didn’t have enough time.
-I also ate at a great restaurant called the Boatshed right on the water.
-It’s owned by Helen and Gary’s friend.
-We had a great meal but I didn’t bring my camera with me that afternoon.
-I remember snacking on whitebait for the first time.
-Yum!
-There was even one vineyard where we sat, drank, and snacked in an olive grove.
-I wish I had photos from there too!
+Sadly, I didn’t get to spend as much time as I’d like in Nelson.
+We were hoping to get to a place Rabbit Island but I didn’t have enough time.
+One of the places I do remember visiting was a great restaurant called the Boatshed, which is right on the water and owned by a friend of Helen and Gary.
+Trying out local food was amazing, like whitebait.